DevPsyLab/ExternalizingAssessmentProject/Best-Practices/bestPractices.md

 -   Use no spaces in file or folder names.
 Use a dash (-) instead of a space.

--   When making numbered lists, just use `1.` for all numbers.
+-   When making numbered (ordered) lists, just use `1.` for all numbers.
     Markdown will make them sequential automatically.
 This is helpful if you go back & add additional entries later.

 -   Use `"XXX"` to indicate an area that needs editing.
 This will allow the lab to `CTRL+F` for `"XXX"` and find areas that need editing.